Bee or Yellow Jacket Sting

 - If the stinger is below the skin surface, leave it alone.
-It will be shed with normal skin healing.
+It will come out with normal skin shedding.

 - Meat Tenderizer:

-- Hydrocortisone Cream: For itching or swelling, apply 1% hydrocortisone cream to the sting area 3 times per day.
-(No prescription needed)
+- For itching or swelling, put 1% hydrocortisone cream on the sting.
+No prescription is needed.

 - Call Your Doctor If:

-- Develops difficulty breathing or swallowing (mainly during the 2 hours after the sting) (call 911)
+- Trouble breathing or swallowing occurs (mainly during the 2 hours after the sting.)
+Call 911.